Go Back

 Instructions

-The easiest method using boiled water (suitable for a single serving only)
+The easiest method—pouring boiling water (suitable for a single serving only):

-* Make sure to use a container that is large enough for the egg to be completely submerged when the specified amount of water is added.
+*Make sure to use a container that is large enough for the egg to be completely submerged once the water is added.

-• Remove the egg from the container and cool it under running water or in ice water.
+• Remove the egg from the container and cool it under running water or in an ice bath to minimize residual heat.

-The method using a pot (suitable for multiple servings)
+The method using tap water (suitable for multiple servings):

 • Fill a pot with water and bring it to a boil.
-Once boiling, turn off the heat and add tap water to lower the temperature of the water in the pot.
-Remove the pot from the stove.
+Once boiling, remove it from the heat and add the tap water to lower the temperature of the water in the pot.

-• Carefully add eggs to the pot one by one using a slotted spoon or ladle to prevent them from cracking, then cover with a lid.
-Let them sit for 15 minutes.
+• Carefully add eggs to the pot one by one using a slotted spoon or ladle to prevent them from cracking.
+Cover with a lid and let them sit for 15 minutes.

-• Remove the eggs from the pot and cool them under running water or in ice water.
+• Remove the eggs from the pot and cool them under running water or in an ice bath to minimize residual heat.

-• Put sake and mirin in a pot and simmer over low heat for 1-2 minutes until the alcohol content evaporates (until the distinct aroma dissipates).
+• Put sake and mirin in a pot and simmer over low heat for 1-2 minutes until the alcohol has evaporated (i.e., until the strong smell dissipates).

-• Pour soy sauce into the pot and heat it until it begins to boil.
+• Pour soy sauce into the pot and continue heating until it begins to boil.
 Once boiling, turn off the heat, add bonito flakes, and let them steep for 2 minutes.
-Strain the mixture through a fine mesh sieve into a container.
+Strain the mixture through a fine-mesh sieve into a container.
 Simple dashi soy sauce is ready.

 • Crack the onsen tamago into bowls, drizzle with dashi soy sauce, and top with green onions to taste.